Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 590 is 166% faster than the GeForce GTX 550 Ti overall, due to its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 590 is 166% faster than the GeForce GTX 550 Ti overall, because of its higher bandwidth. (explain)

-Texel RateThe Radeon RX 590 should be quite a bit (more or less 635%) faster with regards to AF than the GeForce GTX 550 Ti. (explain)
+Texel RateThe Radeon RX 590 should be quite a bit (approximately 635%) better at texture filtering than the GeForce GTX 550 Ti. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 590 is a better choice, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 590 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison